jhrcook/100DaysOfSwift/README.md

 **Day 68 - August 11, 2019:** I refactored the Plant Tracker App *a lot* (!).
 While splitting up some bloated "Massive View Controllers", I got a lot of practice in handling segues and delegates.
 I also made some custom view subclasses, giving me great practive in using MVC.

 **Day 69 - August 12, 2019:** I finished the core portion of Project 27 on drawing with Core Graphics.
 It was interesting to see how I could program in specific shapes and designs using Core Graphics.
 I also spent an hour in the afternoon learning about and using Unified Logging to add some logging to a few view controllers of Plant Tracker.

+**Day 70 - August 13, 2019:** I started Project 28 Secret Swift.
+The base project was to create a secret text view that stored the text in Keychain.
+Only through biometric identifiaction (either Face ID or Touch ID) could the text be read.
+Another important feature was to ensure that the text was hidden if the app was navigated away from.